digimokan/ansible-install-arch-zfs/.github/README.md

 ## Features

 * Installs Arch Linux to single hard drive, or two mirrored drives.
-* On Completion, the machine will boot a minimal Arch Linux OS running the stable zfs kernel.
+* On Completion, the new machine will boot a minimal Arch Linux OS running the stable zfs kernel.

 ## Requirements

-* A new machine with one (or two, for mirrored setup) empty (or formatable) hard drive(s): the target for the Arch Linux install.
+* A new machine with one (or two, for mirrored setup) empty (or formatable) hard drive(s).
 * A USB stick with a bootable _archiso_ image, and these _archiso_ additions:
     1. A zfs kernel package (e.g. `archzfs-linux`), loadable with `modprobe zfs`.